 How do I get hospital services?

-You can get hospital services if you are referred for hospital services by your primary care doctor.
+You can get hospital services if you are referred for hospital services by your primary care provider.
 If you are very ill or injured, you may go to an emergency room.
-You should always see your primary care doctor for non-emergency medical needs.
+You should always see your primary care provider for non-emergency medical needs.

 I’ve heard that some services are not approved.
 Why is that?